nebblu/ReACT/README.md

 In particular, the bs.cpp, spt.cpp, halo_ps.cpp examples compute various quantities like the 1-loop bispectrum, halo-model quantities and redshift space power spectrum (TNS).
 Some example cosmologies are found in examples/transfers.
 One can produce their own cosmology by getting the transfer function from CAMB say, normalising it to 1 at small k, and also constructing a cosmology .ini file as in the examples.

+Note that the transfer function should have two columns: k[h/Mpc] and T(k).
+The supplied transfer function should also be a LCDM transfer function at z=0.
+MG-Copter then renormalises the P(k) using internally computed LCDM and MG/DE growth factors.

 We can compile these examples with a command similar to :

 > gcc -I/Users/bbose/Desktop/ReACT-master/reactions/include -L/Users/bbose/Desktop/ReACT-master/reactions/lib -lcopter -lgsl -lstdc++ bs.cpp -o test